-The Company has regulatory approval from the FERC to issue up to \$750.0 million of short-term debt internally or externally that expires on October 14, 2026.
-The Company had no external short-term debt as of March 31, 2025 and 2024.
-Refer to the Intercompany Money Pool section in Note 14, "Related Party Transactions", for short-term debt outstanding with affiliated companies.
+The Company has regulatory approval from the FERC to issue up to \$15 million of short-term debt.
+The authorization was renewed with an effective date of October 15, 2024 and expires on October 14, 2026.
+The Company had no external shortterm debt as of March 31, 2025 and 2024.
+Refer to Note 13, "Related Party Transactions" under "Intercompany Money Pool" for short-term debt outstanding with associated companies.